 The alarm system is activated only when the key switch is turned to the Alarm On position.
-The audible warning signal sounds when there is a power failure, temperature alarm condition, or when the door is ajar for approximately more than 3 minutes.
+The audible warning signal sounds when there is a power failure, temperature alarm condition, or when the door is ajar for approximately 3 minutes with default door alarm setting.

-The Mute function (pressing the ( button) allows you to turn off the audio warning without turning off the visual indicators.
+The Mute function (pressing the (see ) button) allows you to turn off the audio warning without turning off the visual indicators.
 The alarm will ring back after approximately 6 minutes if the alarm is still active.